gricardo87/pokemon-colorscripts/README.md

 ## How it works
 The program itself is a simple python script that prints out text files corresponding to the relevant pokemon or a randomly selected pokemon.
+The sprites are simple text files that use unicode characters and ANSI color codes to display images of pokemon.
-The textfiles formatted with appropriate colors can be found in the *colorscripts* folder.
+The text sprite files can be found in the *colorscripts* folder.
 The files were generated using sprites taken from [PokéSprite](https://msikma.github.io/pokesprite/) as the base and converted to unicode sprites using custom scripts that can be found in [this repo](https://gitlab.com/phoneybadger/pokemon-generator-scripts)